affinidi/vscode-extension/CONTRIBUTING.md

 ## Getting started

+Clone the repository and run `npm install` command

+Some useful commands:
+- Run `npm test` to run integrated tests
+   > You can find them in the `src/test/suite` directory.
+   > `npm run coverage` can be used to calculate per-file test coverage
+- Use `npm run compile` or `npm run dev` to build the extension
+   > You don't need to run these to test the extension.
+   > These are useful when you want to check for compile errors.
+- `npm run lint` can be used to check for linting errors
+- Run `npm run esbuild` to compile a single-file output to `out/main.js`, which represents the final build that will be published to VS Code extension marketplace
+- Use `npm run generate-translation` to update translation files using `@vscode/l10n-dev` tool
+- `npm run update-toolkit` can be used to update the WebView UI toolkit to the latest version in the `media/vendor` directory – this is used in web views to render VS Code UI components

+To debug the extension, just open the repository in your VS Code application and press `F5` (or `Run Extension` in the `Run in Debug` sidebar view).
+This will open a new "Extension Host" VS Code window with the extension loaded in it.

+## Implementing a new feature

 If you want to implement a new feature, create a corresponding folder in the `src/features/` directory.

 As an example, let's say you want to implement a `wallet` feature: